Quality of Analytical Testing. The quality of any results from analytical testing are inherently tied to several factors:

 Patients with serious health conditions, such as immune disorders cannot afford to be breathing in mold spores and nasty bio-toxins.
 As well, smoking moldy cannabis introduces spores into the lungs where they grow into large mold balls causing infection that is difficult to remedy and sometimes surgery is the only solution.

 Under ACMPR (repealed MMPR) , it is the Must requirement that Medical Marihuana to be screened for mold, certain bacteria, mycotoxins (fungus metabolites), and fungus.
 The microbial and chemical contaminants of dried marihuana Must be within generally accepted tolerance limits for herbal medicines for human consumption, as established in any publication referred to in Schedule B of the Food and Drugs Act

-European Pharmacopeia (EU.Phr.) chapter 5.8.1 (current edition): "Microbial Quality of Herbal Medicinal Products for Oral Use".
-In this case, testing for total aerobic microbial count (TAC), total combined yeast and molds count, bile-tolerant gram negative bacteria, Escherichia coli, and Salmonella Spores of bacteria and fungi are omnipresent in our biosphere and as a result may grow anywhere there is water, suitable temperature, and some sort of nutrition source.
+European Pharmacopeia (Ph.Eur.) chapter 5.8.1 (current edition): "Microbial Quality of Herbal Medicinal Products for Oral Use".
+In this case, testing for total aerobic microbial count (TAC), total combined yeast and molds count, bile-tolerant gram negative bacteria, Escherichia coli, and Salmonella Species is a requirement.
+Bacteria and fungi are omnipresent in our biosphere and as a result may grow anywhere there is water, suitable temperature, and some sort of nutrition source.
 The presence of bacterial or fungal spores on a raw material does not suggest growth of that bacterium or fungus in any way.
 However, the abundance of these spores may indicate a general state of cleanliness that requires further testing to validate.

 Gross mold infestation is often easy to spot.
 Trichomes are the crystal resin factories (biosynthesize THC, Terpenes).